-Positive behavior is an important aspect of Miami High School.
+Positive behavior is an important aspect of Miami Junior High School (MJHS).
 The objective is to provide a learning environment that is safe, orderly and where everyone is treated with respect and students are provided the opportunity to reach their full potential intellectually, physically, and ethically.

-In order to promote positive behavior, MHS supports the learning environment by using a stringent but consistent and fair behavior policy.
+In order to promote positive behavior, MJHS supports the learning environment by using a stringent, but consistent and fair behavior policy.
 All students are expected to be polite, prompt, prepared, and productive.
 If a rule is broken, students will be held accountable for their action(s) and consequences administered without exception.
-In order for rules to be effective they must be straightforward, easily enforced, readily administered, and operate as effective deterrent.
+In order for rules to be effective they must be straight -forward, easily enforced, readily administered, and operate as effective deterrents.

-MHS has two main goals associated with discipline: (1) to ensure the safety of staff and students, and (2) to create an environment conducive to learning.
-In order to accomplish these goals, students at MHS will be afforded the following rights and responsibilities:
+MJHS has two main goals associated with discipline: (1) to ensure the safety of staff and students, and (2) to create an environment conducive to learning.
+In order to accomplish these goals students at MJHS will be afforded the following rights and responsibilities: Student Rights:

-Student Rights:

-- to attend a safe and orderly School - to receive daily instructions that are competent, well-planned and geared to his/ her individual needs - to be treated with respect by other students and school personnel - to receive ongoing progress assessments - to receive academic and personal guidance as needed

-Student Responsibilities:

-- To abide by all rules of behavior established by MHS - to attend school on a regular basis and arrive on time - to treat other students and school personnel with respect and courtesy - to make up work missed during an absence - to dress appropriately for school by following the dress code policy established by the Miami Board of Education - to be prepared with class materials - to walk in the hallways and keep hands, body and objects to themselves to avoid injury and disruption.
+- To attend a safe and orderly school - To receive daily instructions that are competent, well-planned and geared to his/her individual needs - To be treated with respect by other students and school personnel - To receive ongoing progress assessments - To receive academic and personal guidance as needed Student Responsibilities: - To abide by all rules of behavior established by MJHS - To attend school on a regular basis and to arrive on time - To treat other students and school personnel with respect and courtesy - To make-up work missed during an absence - To dress appropriately for school by following the dress code policy established by the Miami Board of Education - To be prepared with class materials - To walk in the hallways and keep hands, body and objects to themselves to avoid injury and disruption.